 Most divorces in Slovenia are by agreement between the spouses.
-There is no equivalent of the requirement in England and Wales to prove fault.
 If there are children, parents must agree a parenting plan before a divorce is granted.
 Courts will then look at the agreement and decide whether or not it is in the interests of the children.

 If the court does not accept the proposals or the parents cannot agree, a different divorce procedure must be used.
 This is referred to as ‘divorce on the basis of an action’.